MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 3. The final step offers information on how to set up your build process to wire up the **Firebase** and **Google Play SDKs**.

 > [!Note]
-> You may ignore this information, as we will be using an automated tool built into the **Android Studio** that performs this setup automatically.
+> You may ignore this information, as we will be using an automated tool built into the **Android** studio that performs this setup automatically.

 - Select the **Finish** button to proceed.